ministryofjustice/itpolicycontent/content/security/source-code-publishing.md

 - algorithms used to detect fraud
 - materials that relate to unreleased policy
+- API keys for cloud-hosted applications or environments, for example AWS

 An important exception is for materials developed by third parties.
 They might have retained ownership of the Intellectual Property (IP).